 Rory Pilgrim (Bristol, 1988) works in a wide range of media including songwriting, composing music, film, music video, text, drawing and live performances.
 Centred on emancipatory concerns, Pilgrim aims to challenge the nature of how we come together, speak, listen and strive for social change through sharing and voicing personal experience.
 Strongly influenced by the origins of activist, feminist and socially engaged art, Pilgrim works with others through a different methods of dialogue, collaboration and workshops.
 In an age of increasing technological interaction, Rory’s work creates connections between activism, spirituality, music and how we form community locally and globally from both beyond and behind our screens.
 Solo Shows include: Between Bridges, Berlin (2019) Andriesse-Eyck Gallery, Amsterdam NL (2018), South London Gallery (2018), Rowing, London (2017), Plymouth Art Centre, Plymouth (2017), Flat Time House, London (2016), Site Gallery, Sheffield (2016) and sic!
 Raum für Kunst, Luzern CH (2014).
 In 2019, Pilgrim was the winner of the Prix de Rome.

-The project has been made possible with the support of Cockayne – Grants for the Arts, The London Community Foundation and The Embassy of the Kingdom of the Netherlands.
+The project has been made possible with the support of Cockayne – Grants for the Arts, The London Community Foundation and The Embassy of the Kingdom of the Netherlands and London Performance Studios.